Claire Ortiz Hill

-Claire Ortiz Hill (born 1951) is an American independent scholar, hermit, translator, and author of books on analytic philosophy, specializing in the works of Edmund Husserl, the philosophy of logic, and the philosophy of mathematics.
+Claire Ortiz Hill (May 11, 1951 – December 4, 2025) was an American independent scholar, hermit, translator and author of books on phenomenological philosophy, specializing in the works of Edmund Husserl, the philosophy of logic and the philosophy of mathematics.

 Life and education

-Hill is from Santa Fe, New Mexico, where her ancestors have lived since the 17th century.
+Ortiz Hill was from Santa Fe, New Mexico, where her ancestors have lived since the 17th century.
 Her mother, Adelina Ortiz de Hill (1929–2014) was a fiesta and rodeo queen, nurse, author, and local historian, named as a "Santa Fe Living Treasure" in 2011.
 Her father, Milford Hill, worked as an employment counselor.

-Hill earned bachelor's and master's degrees from the University of California, Riverside, and a second master's degree and doctorate from Paris-Sorbonne University.
-She has also studied German in Leipzig and Halle.
+She earned bachelor's and master's degrees from the University of California, Riverside, and a second master's degree and doctorate from Paris-Sorbonne University.
+She also studied German in Leipzig and Halle.

-She lives as a diocesan hermit in the Roman Catholic Archdiocese of Paris.
+Ortiz Hill was a devout Catholic and lived as a diocesan hermit in the archdiocese of Paris.
+She died in Paris on December 4, 2025, at the age of 74.